neurogenomics/EpiCompare/README.md

 By default, these plots will not be included in the report unless set `TRUE`.

--   `stat_plot` : included only if a reference dataset is provided.
-The plot shows statistical significance (p/q-values) of sample peaks that are overlapping/non-overlapping with the reference dataset.
+-   `stat_plot` : included only if a `reference` dataset is provided.
+    The plot shows statistical significance (p/q-values) of sample peaks that are overlapping/non-overlapping with the `reference` dataset.
 -   `chrmHMM_plot` : ChromHMM annotation of peaks.
-If a reference dataset is provided, ChromHMM annotation of overlapping and non-overlapping peaks with the reference is also included in the report.
+If a `reference` dataset is provided, ChromHMM annotation of overlapping and non-overlapping peaks with the `reference` is also included in the report.
+-   `reference` : Reference peak file used in `stat_plot` and `chrmHMM_plot`.
+File must be in GRanges object.
 -   `chipseeker_plot` : ChIPseeker annotation of peaks.
 -   `enrichment_plot` : KEGG pathway and GO enrichment analysis of peaks.